digital-earths-global-hackathon/scientific-scope/content/how2hack.md

 If you want to join a science team:

+- Join the mattermost channel for the team (see Mattermost): You can search for the channel and join it
+    - Find channels in mattermost using "Find Channel" and search on hk25-[TeamName], and just click on it to join

 -  Email the organizer (see the website above or github README pages for each team)

-- Join the mattermost channel for the team (see Mattermost): You can search for the channel and join it

 If you do not see a science team of interest: